 Does your child love animals?
 If so, then a day at Manor Wildlife Park will prove extraordinary!
 It’s a 52-acre park with a fabulous range of animals to see and activities to take part in.

-From tigers and giant rabbits to zebras and lemurs, there is a breath-taking variety of animals at this park and it’s also home to the only walking safari in Wales.
+From tigers and giant rabbits to zebras and lemurs, there is a breathtaking variety of animals at this park.
+It’s also home to the only walking safari in Wales.

 Plus, because this is a smaller zoo in comparison to some of the others in the UK, it’s great for younger children.